How the process works:

 The Deposit will be protected once the Tenancy Agreement is signed.
 The Certificate with prescribed information will be sent to the tenants and anyone listed as an interested party.

-All our properties have a current Gas Safety Certificate, an EPC (Energy Performance Certificate) and if it’s a larger house then it will be licensed as an HMO with Brighton & Hove Council.
+All our properties have a current Gas Safety Certificate, an EPC (Energy Performance Certificate) and it will be licensed as an HMO with Brighton & Hove Council.

 Data Protection – G4 Lets is registered with the Information Commissioner’s Office.